mtntruong/UTeRM/README.md

 Please note that the proposed UTeRM needs data augmentation to achieve the reported performance (we also used the same data augmentation procedure for all deep networks in the experiments to ensure fair comparisons).

-We will upload the training codes used in the paper soon.
-They are being refactored.

 ## Required Python packages
 Even though the deep unfolded networks only need Pytorch to run, the training/testing scripts require some external libraries.
 Please use `env.yml` to create an environment in [Anaconda](https://www.anaconda.com)
 ```